Azure/fleet/docs/troubleshooting/clusterResourcePlacementWorkSynchronized.md

 as it's currently undergoing termination.

 ### Resolution:
+To address the issue at hand, there are several potential solutions:
-- To address this specific issue, recreate the Custom Resource Placement (CRP) with a newly selected cluster.
+- One option is to modify the Cluster Resource Placement (CRP) with a newly selected cluster.
-- Alternatively, delete the CRP and any work on the namespace, then wait for the namespace to regenerate
+- Another option is to delete the CRP to remove work through garbage collection.
+- It's also worth noting that the namespace can only regenerate if the cluster is re-joined, so another potential solution is to re-join the member cluster.

-In other scenarios, you might opt to wait for the work to finish propagating.
-If the issue persists, consider deleting the CRP and recreating it.
+- In other scenarios, you might opt to wait for the work to finish propagating.